BYU-NLP-Lab/topicalguide/README.rst

 .. _`requirements.txt file`: http://www.pip-installer.org/en/latest/requirements.html

-Or you can install the python dependencies some other way (yum, by hand, etc.)
+Or you can install the python dependencies some other way (yum, by hand, etc.); they're listed in the `requirements.txt` file.

 .. include:: requirements.txt
    :literal: